sainiSu/sainiSu/README.md

 ---

-## 👨‍💻 Recent Project
+## 👨‍💻 Recent Learning

-🔭 I’m currently working on **Music School website.**
+🔭 I’m currently Leaning  **Node:JS ,Express.Js and API.**

-- A project in which i am using Next.js and Typescript.
+- This is a YouTube tutorial which is meant to be leaning a new langauage.
-- In this project am using a special UI **(Aceternity)** library for the best visulazation.
+- This tutorial is about **CRUD** (Create Read Update and Delete).

 ---